mspcvsp/RepData_PeerAssessment1/PA1_template.md

 maxOriginalIntervals <- max(originalIntervals)
 ```
 For example, there are 288 5 minute intervals in a
 day.
-However, the original intervals range from 0 to
+However, the original 5-minute intervals range from
-2355.
-Therefore, the purpose of the following code chunk is
+0 to 2355.
+Therefore, the purpose of
+the following code chunk is to:
-to:
 1. Convert the 5-minute interval variable into a factor variable in order to
 facilitate computing the average daily activity.
 2. Set the 5-minute intervals to correspond to the number of 5 minute intervals
 in one twenty-four hour period.
+3. Convert the data frame that contains the personal activity monitoring device
+data (i.e. activityData) into a [data.table][6]

 ```r
 activityData$interval <- as.factor(activityData$interval)